abhinavjonnada82/xpenseTracker1.0/README.md

 ![firebasedb](https://user-images.githubusercontent.com/30497847/46894471-42dced00-ce3a-11e8-88b6-1cbfa80927f5.PNG)

 2.a Issues with Dockerfile and PIP version

+3.a Script sends a text message to only my number, I'm using a trial version of Twilio...

 If above 1.a issue is fixed then Update, Delete functionality can be easily implemented If 2.a issues is fixed, Docker image can built